aragon/taiko-contracts/TEST_TREE.md

 │       │   └── It should revert
 │       ├── It should append the new addresses to the list │       ├── It should return true on isListed
-│       ├── It should emit the SignersAddedEvent
+│       ├── It should emit the SignersAdded event
+│       ├── It the encryption registry should be empty │       └── It minSignerListLength should be zero
+├── When calling updateSettings
+│   ├── When updateSettings without the permission
+│   │   └── It should revert
-│       ├── When encryptionRegistry is not compatible on initialize │       │   └── It should revert
+│   ├── When encryptionRegistry is not compatible
+│   │   └── It should revert
-│       ├── When minSignerListLength is lower than the list size on initialize │       │   └── It should revert
+│   ├── When minSignerListLength is bigger than the list size │   │   └── It should revert
 │   ├── It sets the new encryption registry
 │   ├── It sets the new minSignerListLength
-│       └── It should emit a SignerListSettingsUpdated event ├── When calling updateSettings
-│   ├── When updateSettings without the permission
-│   │   └── It should revert
-│   ├── When encryptionRegistry is not compatible on updateSettings │   │   └── It should revert
-│   ├── When minSignerListLength is lower than the list size on updateSettings │   │   └── It should revert
-│   ├── It set the new encryption registry
-│   ├── It set the new minSignerListLength
 │   └── It should emit a SignerListSettingsUpdated event ├── When calling supportsInterface
 │   ├── It does not support the empty interface